These Felt Fruit Coasters Are a Fun Summer Craft

 Tips to Make Sliced Fruit Coasters

-• First, click here to get the free fruit coaster pattern so you can make this set of sliced fruit coasters.
+• First, download the free fruit coaster pattern so you can make this set of sliced fruit coasters.

 • I made a watermelon, orange and lemon coaster set (2 each), but there are so many other fruits you could do.
-Make a lime, a coconut, an apple or even an exotic dragonfruit!
+Use the lemon template to make a lime, use a brown circle under a smaller white circle for a coconut, or make an exotic dragonfruit!

-• Psst: if you don’t want to sew, don’t sew.
+• How to GLUE These Coasters: If you don’t want to sew, don’t sew.
 Sewing is not a requirement for this project by any means.
 Pick up some fabric glue, like this one I use all the time, and use that instead of the stitches.
-Do not let the idea of sewing stop you from making your own fun fruit coasters.
+Do not let the idea of sewing stop you from making your this summer activity.

-I’m so glad you asked.
-Below is our written tutorial.
 As a reminder, if you want to glue, be sure to use a fabric or felt glue for your coasters.
+Do not use a school or PVA glue like Elmer’s.

 Yield: 3 Adorable Fruit Coasters